-The dissertation should be well conceived and acknowledge earlier research in the field, if appropriate.
-It should show your ability to undertake a substantial and informed piece of research, and demonstrate your ability to collect, organise and analyse material to communicate effectively.
-It should illustrate that you are able to replicate and/or critically evaluate existing research in the field.
-The dissertation should demonstrate a capacity for research, originality of thought and creditable literary quality.
+The student undertakes, under supervision, a research dissertation of less than 50,000 words.
+The dissertation should be well conceived and acknowledge earlier research in the field.
+It should demonstrate the ability to collect, organise and analyse material to communicate effectively.
+It should illustrate the ability to replicate and/or critically evaluate existing research in the field.